 Black Hawk RNAV RNP Flight Plan Data

 The United States Army’s Utility Helicopters Project Office (UHPO) was upgrading the Flight Management System (FMS) software for their Sikorsky UH-60M and HH-60M Black Hawk (H-60M) helicopters, in order to meet Federal Aviation Administration (FAA) and International Civil Aviation Organization (ICAO) standards on Required Navigation Performance for Area Navigation (RNAV RNP).

 The UHPO needed to obtain compliance for RNP RNAV navigation in order for the H-60M helicopters to fly the next-generation airspace and procedures, and they were required to get certification using data in the Digital Aeronautical Flight Information File (DAFIF®) format.
 To prepare for the RNP RNAV FAA certification flight tests, the UHPO tested the FMS software and data in the Software Integration Laboratory (SIL) located in Redstone Arsenal, Alabama.
 These SIL tests were designed to uncover potential problems with the implementation of the updated FMS software, the draft DAFIF specification, and the RNAV RNP requirements.

-Since the FMS software development schedule was preceding the development of the mission planning software, and the DAFIF® 8.1 specification was in draft with minimal test data available in the Redstone Arsenal area, the UHPO requested the development of a DAFIF® 8.1 compatible flight plan data file for the SIL and flight tests.
+Since the FMS software development schedule was preceding the development of the mission planning software, and the DAFIF® 8.1 specification was in draft form with minimal test data available in the Redstone Arsenal area, the UHPO requested the development of a DAFIF® 8.1 compatible flight plan data file for the SIL and flight tests.